 Peloton Espresso

-A cycling-themed coffee bar on the Cowley Road, Peloton serves coffee from local roaster Routes Coffee, with single-origin filter coffees available as well as espresso-based drinks.
+A cycling-themed coffee bar on the Cowley Road, Peloton serves coffee from local roaster Routes Coffee, offering single-origin filter coffees as well as espresso-based drinks.

-Technically located in Wheatley, a village east of Oxford rather than in East Oxford itself, Bruin Cafe is close enough to the city that I figured it was worth including here.
+Located in Wheatley, a village six miles east of Oxford, Bruin Cafe is close enough to the city I wanted to include it here.
 It's also close to my heart because I grew up in the next-door village and it is fantastic to have such a good coffee shop in the area.
-Louis and his lovely team serve coffee from Origin Coffee and a variety of other drinks and food (including Mexican food on Friday nights) in their cosy High Street cafe.
+Louis and his lovely team serve coffee from Origin and a variety of other drinks and food (including Mexican food on Friday nights) in their cosy High Street cafe.

 West Oxford

-After visiting Jericho Coffee Traders' espresso bar many times, I didn't make it to their roastery in Osney Mead until summer 2020, having relearned how to cycle during the pandemic and biking out there from my parents' house.
+After visiting Jericho Coffee Traders' espresso bar many times, I finally made it to their roastery in Osney Mead in summer 2020, biking out there from my parents' house.
 The filter coffee and espresso were both great and I bought some fab beans too.

 Gone, but not forgotten...